 Better known as ARC, the rally attracts over 200 boats and 1200 people every year, from all over the world.
 Strangers gather together at Las Palmas on Gran Canaria.
 Here, they meet their fellow crewmates and become familiar with the boat that will be their home for the next few weeks.
 They will spend their land-based days preparing themselves with training and safety drills.
 Then, the first gun will sound and the rally will begin.
 Sails are unfurled and the boats plow through the waves towards the classic trade wind routes.
 Elements are battled.
 Old and new skills are put to the test.
 All while the boats sail 2700NM across the planet’s second-largest ocean.
 By the time the boats cruise into the warm waters of St Lucia, life-long friends step off the boats and into the open arms of the welcoming committee.
 And some well-earned rest and celebration.

-Having successfully completed in 2018, 2019, 2021 (with 2 boats) and gaining a podium finish in 2020, Sail Racing Academy will again join ARC in the Racing Division.
+Having successfully completed in 2018, 2019, (with 2 boats) 2021, 2022, gaining a podium finish in 2020 and actually winning the racing division in 2022, Sail Racing Academy will again join ARC in the Racing Division.
 This means no mechanical propulsion; it’s the wind in the sails the whole way!
-We recognise that for many of our crew on board this is an opportunity to fulfill a lifelong dream. rc can be the most wonderful of champagne sailing or a challenge to overcome as a team, embracing a whole lot of fun along the way.
+We recognise that for many of our crew on board this is an opportunity to fulfill a lifelong dream.
+Arc can be the most wonderful of champagne sailing or a challenge to overcome as a team, embracing a whole lot of fun along the way.

 Unless having arrived with the boat, the crew will meet the boat in Las Palmas, Gran Canaria and will disembark in St Lucia, Caribbean.
 The nearest airport to Las Palmas is the Gran Canaria Airport which is about a half hour drive to Las Palmas.
 The Hewanorra International Airport on the island of St Lucia is about 1.5hrs from Rodney Bay, the final destination of the race.